 I am an Assistant Professor of Computer Science at the University of California, Irvine (UCI) and a member of UCI's Interactive Graphics & Visualization Lab (iGravi).
 Before joining UCI, I was a postdoctoral associate at MIT.
 I received my Ph.D. in computer science from Cornell University in 2014, advised by Kavita Bala.

 More broadly, I am interested in modeling and solving particle (e.g., photon and neutron) transport problems under complex and realistic configurations.
-We draw inspirations from optics, material science, and computational statistics to develop new techniques for computer graphics & vision, industrial design, and medical imaging applications.
+We draw inspirations from optics, material science, and computational statistics to develop new techniques for computer graphics & vision, industrial design, material engineering, and biomedical applications.